 Kotak Mahindra Capital Company Ltd, CLSA India Pvt Ltd, Edelweiss Financial Services Ltd, and Motilal Oswal Investment Advisors Ltd have been appointed as the BRLM to the issue.

 Industry: Pharmaceuticals & Drugs

-Incorporated in the year of 2011 as ‘Zorg Laboratories Private Limited’, Glenmark Life Sciences Ltd was later acquired by Glenmark Pharmaceuticals in 2018 and is latter’s wholly-owned subsidiary.
+Incorporated in the year of 2011 as ‘Zorg Laboratories Private Limited’, Glenmark Life Sciences Ltd was later acquired by Glenmark Pharmaceuticals in 2018 and is the latter’s wholly-owned subsidiary.
 The company is a leading developer and manufacturer of Active Pharmaceutical Ingredients (APIs).
-As of December 2020, the company had more than 120 APIs available in their catalog, which they supply to more than 540 pharma companies in India and abroad including Japan, Europe, North America.
+As of December 2020, the company had more than 120 APIs available in its catalogue, which they supply to more than 540 pharma companies in India and abroad including Japan, Europe, and North America.

 According to its DRHP, proceeds from the fresh issue worth ₹900 crores will be used for the payment of outstanding purchase consideration to the promoter for the spin-off of the active pharmaceutical ingredients (API) business.
 The remaining ₹152.76 cr will be used for funding capital expenditure requirements.

 Goldman Sachs, BofA Securities, Kotak Mahindra Capital, DAM Capital, BoB Caps and SBI Capital Markets have been appointed as the lead managers to the issue.

 Headquartered in Bengaluru, Jana Small Finance Bank, formerly known as Janalakshmi Financial Services (JFS), started its operations in the year of 2008 as an NBFC.
 Prior to that, it was called Sanghamitra Urban Programme (SUP) and was India’s first urban micro-finance initiative established in 1999.